TagineerDai/LibHIR/README.md

 HIR.GradInit(cfg);
 ```

-   The HIR related parameters should not be modified without member function of `HIRModel`, except the `dL_my`, `dy_my`, `dL_y` and `loss`.
-Feel free to add task related parts to replace the matrix W(`mylist`) between the target representation of HIR, w.r.t. the last item in vector `rlist`, and output of the task target(`hat_y` of `HIRRecord`).
+   The parameters of HIR can be modified by using the member function of `HIRModel`.
+You can replace the matrix `mylist` with other components which are compatible to the defined output.

    The default optimizer of LibHIR is Stochastic Gradient Descent.
-Once different learning method is defined, the function `forward_train` and `backward_train` is `HIRTrain.cpp`, and the function `GradForward` and `GradBackward` should be modified.
-In the training process, the function `forward_train` should be called firstly, with the HIR generating part( part before the target HIR representation) feedforard by calling `HIRModel::GradForward`, and the task related part( part after the HIR representation)) implemented in the origin function.
-Similarly, the task related part in backpropagation should be handled by `backward_train` and then calling the `HIRModel::GradBackward` to finish the HIR related work.
-Take the forward propagation as an instance:
+Once different learning methods are defined, the `forward_train` and `backward_train` functions in `HIRTrain.cpp`, and the `GradForward` and `GradBackward` functions in `HIRModel.cpp` should be modified.
+In the training process, the function `forward_train` should be called firstly, the feedforward process is finished within the HIR model (before the final representation) by calling `HIRModel::GradForward`, and the left part of the task (after the final representation) is implemented in the origin function.
+Similarly, the task related part in backpropagation should be handled by `backward_train` and then called `HIRModel::GradBackward` to finish the backpropagation of residual and update of HIR parameters.
+Take the forward propagation as an example:

 ```cpp
 //HIRTrain.cpp